-- Students must wait 48 hours after receipt of their assignment before challenging the grade - Grade challenges must be submitted in writing via email, in respectful and professional prose - Students must articulate, based on the merits of their work (not on circumstances) and the - guidelines of the assignment/rubric, why they feel their grade should be amended • Students have up to 2 weeks to challenge an assignment grade if desired.
+- Students must wait 48 hours after receipt of their assignment before challenging the grade - Grade challenges must be submitted in writing via email, in respectful and professional prose - Students must articulate, based on the merits of their work (not on circumstances) and the guidelines of the assignment/rubric, why they feel their grade should be amended - Students have up to 2 weeks to challenge an assignment grade if desired.

-Students also retain the right to academic grievance for final course grades through standard Chaminade
+Students also retain the right to academic grievance for final course grades through standard Chaminade processes should they feel this step is necessary.

-CUH & COURSE POLICIES
+CUH and COURSE POLICIES